 “In 2009, the ABA Journal named Aquila one of its Legal Rebels, for his innovative use of social media in his practice.
 ‘I’m a very social person,’ Aquila told the ABA Journal in 2009.
 ‘It’s just another extension of my personality.’”

 Keyboards and screens have come to be digital shields of protection many users need to act out online.

 Many of Frank’s friends and supporters may very well have expressed their support of his actions because they, too, might think the statement she made that caused his reaction was off-base and in need of correction.

 He might also have built up enough social capital with the people he cares about online that they will support him no matter what, but I doubt that anyone is so popular they can muster that kind of support from everyone.

 We don’t know that part of the story because his Tweet and his Twitter account are now gone, and we are not privy to all of the conversations that took place after this happened.
-I would imagine he and Sullivan & Cromwell decided the situation was too toxic to keep that content online.
+I would imagine he and his firm decided the situation was too toxic to keep that content online.

 Never Forget: Our online behavior is not guaranteed to go away when our accounts or Tweets are deleted.

 I didn’t have to search too far for any of these articles you see here.
 The story first appeared in a few newsletters I received from legal trade publications in my inbox.
 Each article seemed to link to yet another.
 That is another danger of an online outburst.
 We can’t control what happens to the evidence because information is easy to find.
 The snowball effect is often out of our control. [ctt template=”5″ link=”Of4mM” via=”yes” ]”That is another danger of an online outburst.
 We can’t control what happens to the evidence because information is easy to find.
 The snowball effect is often out of our control.”[/ctt]